 She Began To Demonstrate Symptoms Of Epilepsy And Experience Social Stigma At Age 16

-While at school one day in 1968, Anneliese blacked out for a few minutes and, according to her friends, was in a trance-like state.
-Anneliese didn't remember the event and said that she was fine afterwards, but the same night, she woke up to a heavy feeling on her body and then wet the bed.
+While at school one day in 1968, Anneliese blacked out for a few minutes, and was in a trance-like state according to her friends.
+Anneliese didn't remember the event and said she was fine afterwards, but the same night, she woke up to a heavy feeling on her body and then wet the bed.
 She was kept home from school the next day, but there were no recurrences, and the family thought she was fine.

-Over a year later, in August 1969, Anneliese had a similar event and was taken to a doctor to determine the cause.
-Her local doctor, Dr. Vogt, referred her to a neurologist, Dr. Siegmund Luthy.
-He did not diagnose her with anything, but shortly after visiting him, she was hospitalized for tuberculosis in February 1970.
-While in the hospital, she had a third event and, in addition to being depressed and lonely, was ridiculed and excluded by the other patients after wetting the bed.
+More than a year later, in August 1969, Anneliese had an eerily similar episode and was taken to a doctor to determine what had happened.
+Her local doctor, Dr. Vogt, referred her to a neurologist, Dr. Siegfried Lüthy.
+After an examination and series of tests, the neurologist didn't find anything wrong with her brain function.
+After visiting him, she was hospitalized for tuberculosis in February 1970.
+She spent months in the hospital, and while there, she experienced a third event.
+She was already depressed and lonely, but things got worse as other patients mocked and excluded her after she made a scene and wet her bed.

 Soon after this third experience, Anneliese said she saw colors, heard sounds, and experienced feelings of euphoria while saying a rosary.
 She was taken for more tests with another neurologist, Dr. von Haller, who diagnosed her with epilepsy and prescribed her medication.